Energy in Wales: Swansea tidal lagoon

 In 2015 a tidal lagoon for Swansea Bay was proposed, to generate electricity.
 However, in June 2018, the UK Government withdrew support for the plan due to independent study showing it to be not viable.

 In January 2023, plans of a new Swansea tidal lagoon project called "Blue Eden" emerged but this time fully funded by the private sector.
 It would include an electric battery manufacturing plant, battery storage facility, a tidal lagoon in Swansea Bay with a floating solar farm, data storage centre, a green hydrogen production facility, an oceanic and climate change research centre.
 The project could start within 18 months.

 Morlais tidal stream

-The Morlais tidal stream project, on the west coast of Anglesey, could deliver a combined 40MW of renewable clean energy. £31 million was secured in 2022, for the first phase of construction, from the EU's European Regional Development fund via the Welsh Government.
+The Morlais tidal stream project, on the west coast of Anglesey, could deliver up to 120 MW of renewable clean energy. £31 million was secured in 2022, for the first phase of construction, from the EU's European Regional Development fund via the Welsh Government.
+The onshore grid connection works were constructed in 2023, and Mark Drakeford officially opened the onshore substation in October 2023.